NixVegas/erinyes/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cc/Klytaimnestra_Erinyes_Louvre_Cp710.jpg/250px-Klytaimnestra_Erinyes_Louvre_Cp710.jpg)

-_children of Nix, forswearing the false oath of the immutable /nix/store_
+_children of Nix, forswearing the false oath of the immutable /nix/store (with copyfail and dirtyfrag)_

 Thank you to the NixOS security team, Determinate Systems, nixbuild.net, Garnix, and others for their fast responses to these PoCs.